Tariffs on China set to rise to at least 104% on Wednesday, White House says - Local News 8

 Come Wednesday, the total average tariff on Chinese exports to the US will soar to nearly 125%.

+“China does not provoke trouble, but it is not afraid of it either,” wrote Liu Hong, a senior editor at China’s official state news agency Xinhua, who shared the list on his social media account.

+The set of measures were also shared by a separate account run by Ren Yi, the Harvard University-educated grandson of the late senior Communist Party official Ren Zhongyi.

-While previous rounds of Chinese tariffs caused more American businesses to look to other foreign countries like Mexico and Vietnam to manufacture goods, China remained the top foreign source of several items.
+While previous rounds of Chinese tariffs caused more American businesses to look to other foreign countries like Mexico and Vietnam to manufacture goods, China remained the top foreign source of many items.

 That includes, among others, toys, communication equipment such as smartphones, computers and a wide range of other consumer electronics.
 All these goods are likely to cost US consumers substantially more soon.